-For students interested in getting involved in undergraduate research, we offer a wide variety of multi-disciplinary research opportunities, as well as a gateway to graduate education through our Summer Research Opportunities Program, a partnership between the dean's office, academic programs, and the UMD Graduate School.
+For students interested in getting involved in undergraduate research, we offer a wide variety of multi-disciplinary research opportunities, as well as a gateway to graduate education through our Summer Opportunities in Agricultural Research and the Environment (SOARE)-formerly SROP is, a partnership between the AGNR Academic Programs and the UMD Graduate School.

 The AGNR Summer Research Opportunities Program (SROP) is a partnership between the College of Agriculture and Natural Resources (AGNR) Dean’s Office, AGNR Academic Programs, and The UMD Graduate School.
 SROP provides underrepresented undergraduate students with an on-campus research experience to establish important relationships with faculty in their respective fields of study and to conduct graduate-level research under the supervision of a renowned AGNR faculty member.